haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 We are providing in the `scripts` a simple script that extract some cluster statistics for acceptable or better clusters from the `caprieval` steps.
-To use is simply call the script with as argument the run directory you want to analyse, e.g.:
+To use is simply call the script with as argument the run directory you want to analyze, e.g.:

 <a class="prompt prompt-cmd">
    ./scripts/extract-capri-stats-clt.sh ./runs/scenario2a-NMR-epitope-pass